Stewding1990/prac07/README.md

 ## Exercise - Understanding the Mystery

-The Mystery Pattern example is provided in the practical materials in the package `patterns.mystery`.
+The Mystery Pattern example is provided in the practical materials in the package `mystery`.
 We are going to explore the code.
 Note the changes to the constructor to allow us to pass a string argument, which becomes the internal state of the object.